-with median and CV denoted as $med_f$ and $CV_f$ , respectively.
-Considering only nonnegative correlations, the extreme $\rho = 0$ corresponds to independence between f(y) values over time, whereas $\rho = 1$ leads to the same f(y) value in all years.
-The values $med_f$ and $CV_f$ are fixed and $\rho$ is treated as unknown.
+with median and CV denoted as med_f and CV_f , respectively.
+Considering only non-negative correlations, the extreme $\rho = 0$ corresponds to independence between f(y) values over time, whereas $\rho = 1$ leads to the same f(y) value in all years.
+The values med_f and CV_f are fixed and ρ is treated as unknown.

-Observation equations for commercial catch, landings and/or discards data in numbers-at-age fleet; (2) years 1990-1998: stock landed numbers-at-age and stock discarded numbersat-age in all years, without any disaggregation by fleet; (3) years 1999-present: stock landed numbers-at-age in all years and discarded numbers-at-age disaggregated by fleet for the fleets mentioned earlier, i.e. Spain, Ireland, UK (missing in 1999), France (missing in 1999-2003) and Others (but all years missing).
+Observation equations for commercial catch, landings and/or discards data in numbers-at-age

+The commercial catch data for the megrim stock have different levels of aggregation depending on the year.
+Three main time periods can be distinguished in terms of data availability and how they are used in the assessment: (1) years 1984-1989: stock catch numbers-at-age in all years, without any disaggregation into landings and discards or by fleet; (2) years 1990-1998: stock landed numbers-at-age and stock discarded numbers-at-age in all years, without any disaggregation by fleet; (3) years 1999-present: stock landed numbers-at-age in all years and discarded numbers-at-age disaggregated by fleet for the fleets mentioned earlier, i.e. Spain, Ireland, UK (missing in 1999), France (missing in 1999-2003) and Others (but all years missing).
 The fact that discards of the Others fleet (composed of countries with minor stock catches) are not available means that the stock discards data from 1999 to present are incomplete.